flutter/website/src/docs/development/packages-and-plugins/plugin-api-migration.md

 1. Update minimum Flutter version of environment in `<plugin_name>/pubspec.yaml`.
-All plugins moving forward will set the minimum version to 1.9.1+hotfix.4 which is the minimum version for which we can guarantee support.
+All plugins moving forward will set the minimum version to 1.12.13+hotfix.6 which is the minimum version for which we can guarantee support.
    For example:

+    <?code-excerpt "pubspec.yaml" title?>
     ```yaml
     environment:
       sdk: ">=2.0.0-dev.28.0 <3.0.0"